tvst/jsbuilder/README.md

 ## For loops

 `For` loops are a tricky one!
-They're supported, but Python and JS have a different enough syntaxes for `for` loops that a perfect conversion isn't possible.
+They're supported, but Python and JS have different enough syntaxes for `for` loops that a perfect conversion isn't possible.
 Instead, Python's `for` is being mapped to JS's `.forEach()`.
 So you can do:

 ```py
 for word in ["hello", "hi", "whattup"]: